Best fonts for email: Usage tips and tricks

 HTML email fonts: General rules to follow

-One of the most striking concerns in the email production process is choosing the right font.
+One of the most striking concerns in the email design process is choosing the right font.
 Weight, height, width, color, shape, spacing… Does everything matter?
 Yes, it does, but also one of the most crucial things is to choose legible typography.

 In this post, we're going to show you how to choose the best professional font for email.